ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 The simplest inventory is a single file with a list of hosts and groups.
 The default location for this file is ``/etc/ansible/hosts``.
 You can specify a different inventory file at the command line using the ``-i <path>`` option or in configuration using ``inventory``.

-Ansible :ref:`inventory_plugins` support a range of formats and sources to make your inventory flexible and customizable.
+Ansible :ref:`inventory_plugins` supports a range of formats and sources to make your inventory flexible and customizable.
 As your inventory expands, you may need more than a single file to organize your hosts and groups.
 Here are three options beyond the ``/etc/ansible/hosts`` file:

 - You can create a directory with multiple inventory files.
 See :ref:`inventory_directory`.
 These can use different formats (YAML, ini, and so on).
 - You can pull inventory dynamically.
 For example, you can use a dynamic inventory plugin to list resources in one or more cloud providers.
 See :ref:`intro_dynamic_inventory`.